Excelsior University Pursues Strategic Partnership with Fielding Graduate University: Frequently Asked Questions

 Both institutions are pioneers in distance and adult education, and share values rooted in student-centricity, social justice, and community.

-Through the intended merger, Excelsior’s institutional infrastructure and curricular offerings can be complemented by Fielding’s strengths in graduate education in the social sciences.
+Through this intended merger, Excelsior’s institutional infrastructure and curricular offerings can be complemented by Fielding’s strengths in graduate education in the social sciences.
 Disciplines and degrees offered by Fielding do not overlap with existing Excelsior programs, meaning Excelsior would gain new academic pathways – including doctorates – and lifelong learning opportunities for students.
 In addition, Fielding’s university press, professional centers, and international engagements could provide significant benefits to Excelsior’s students, alumni, faculty, and staff.

 If realized, a merger will create extensive opportunities for learners across a range of degrees and disciplines.
 Combining Fielding’s expertise in graduate and doctoral education with Excelsior’s degree portfolio and leadership in online learning will open doors for learners and create pathways for career and professional advancement.